-Richard Holden is Professor of Economics at the University of New South Wales, Australian School of Business, and Faculty Research Fellow at the National Bureau of Economic Research, Cambridge MA.
+Richard Holden is Professor of Economics at the University of New South Wales, Australian School of Business and an Australian Research Council Future Fellow from 2013-2017.

 Prior to that he was on the faculty at the University of Chicago and the Massachusetts Institute of Technology.
 He received a PhD from Harvard University in 2006.

 His research focuses on contract theory, law and economics, and political economy.
 He has written on topics including: political districting, the boundary of the firm, incentives in organizations, mechanism design, and voting rules.